paragon-intelligence/agentle/README.md

 print(response.text)
 ```

 The framework automatically parses knowledge sources using appropriate document parsers based on file type or content, making it seamless to include domain expertise in your agents.
+The caching system (using `aiocache` if installed) allows you to optimize performance by caching parsed content:

+- **No caching**: By default, strings and `StaticKnowledge` objects without a specified cache will parse documents every time
+- **Timed caching**: Set `cache=3600` to cache for 3600 seconds (1 hour)
+- **Infinite caching**: Set `cache="INFINITE"` to cache indefinitely (until process restarts)

+Note: To enable caching, you'll need to install the optional aiocache package: `pip install aiocache`

 ### Tools (Function Calling)